sanaz-mahmoudi/sanazmahmoudi/README.md

 Note: For the sake of simplicity, the transport model is used instead of AC or DC power flow equations to ensure nodal power balance.

 NO NEED TO INSTALL ANYTHING!!
-JUST CLICK ON THE LINK AND RUN IT ON COLAB USING YOUR GOOGLE ACCOUNT
+JUST CLICK ON THE LINK AND RUN IT ON COLAB USING YOUR GOOGLE ACCOUNT.